usnistgov/feasst/dev/README.rst

 * Speed up compilation.
 Try... https://stackoverflow.com/a/373179 .. pimpl, less includes, forward declare, etc. Remove Propertied entities, etc.
 * Add a FAQ for sim questions, such as, an overview of various table potential options, etc.
 * Optimize BondVisitor that uses deserialize_map and strings in inner loop
 * Hard code version into source code releases.
 Or update README_html to download releases with wget?
 Release not just tag?
+Remove -g from compiler flags?
 * Compress README features list (table?)
 * Add more documentation/examples of analyzing stdev of the mean with block analysis.
 Output individual block averages for custom analysis?
 Correlation time?
 Move Accumulator example to text interface.
 Expose Accumulator options (stepper takes Accumulator arguments).
 * Remove ConvertToRefPotential in v0.26
+* Make a macro for mapper/serialization boiler plate